Louisa Ghevaert

 Louisa Maria Ghevaert (born September 1974) is a solicitor of the Senior Courts of England and Wales.
+Ghevaert specialises in fertility, surrogacy, donor conception, posthumous conception, adoption and family law.

 Education

 Louisa Ghevaert read BA Degree in History (Hons) at the University of Bristol, before undertaking the Common Professional Entrance (CPE) and the Legal Practice Course (LPC) at the College of Law in Guildford.

 Career

-Ghevaert specialises in fertility, surrogacy, donor conception, posthumous conception, adoption and family law, working on landmark legal cases for changes and improvements to fertility, children law, and family law for families in the UK.
+They have worked on several landmark legal cases for changes and improvements to fertility, children law, and family law for families in the UK.
 She is the founder of specialist fertility and family law firm Louisa Ghevaert Associates.

-In 2008, Ghevaert acted for British intended parents in Re X and Y (foreign surrogacy) 2008 EWHC 3030 (Fam), being the first case in UK legal history to test the law for British parents conceiving through an international commercial surrogacy arrangement in the Ukraine.
+In 2008, Ghevaert acted for British intended parents in Re X and Y (foreign surrogacy) [2008] EWHC 3030 (Fam), being the first case in UK legal history to test the law for British parents conceiving through an international commercial surrogacy arrangement in Ukraine.

 In 2009 Ghevaert acted for Melanie and Robert Gladwin saving their frozen embryos from destruction, following which the Department of Health issued a change to embryo storage law in the UK for surrogate pregnancies, for which she was named The Times Lawyer of the Week.

 In 2010, Ghevaert acted for British intended parents who conceived a child with a US surrogate in Re L (a minor) [2010] EWHC 3146 (Fam).
 The ruling resulted in a precedent that the welfare of the child is decisive over the public policy ban of commercial surrogacy except in the clearest cases of abuse of public policy.
+The national media covered the outcome.
+The case set a precedent that the welfare of the child is decisive over the public policy ban on commercial surrogacy except in the clearest cases of abuse of public policy.

 Ghevaert acted for Donna and Dean Marshall in 2011, helping them win a rare legal battle for IVF funding on the NHS against their local hospital authority.
 In 2012, she acted for Andrea Heywood, who aged 24 was denied NHS funding for IVF by her local hospital authority for being too young.
-In 2014, Ghevaert acted for the intended father in a UK surrogacy dispute about a child’s care and parentage in JP v LP & Ors [2014] EWHC 595 (Fam).
+In 2014, Ghevaert acted for the intended father in a UK surrogacy dispute about a child's care and parentage in JP v LP & Ors [2014] EWHC 595 (Fam).
 The legal ruling highlighted the risks of informal agreements and established a legal framework for cases where criteria for a parental order cannot be met following marital breakdown and divorce.